 Remove the crackers to a wire rack and cool.

-To freeze, place on cookie sheet until frozen solid.
-Then place in heavy duty ziplock freezer bags, label, and freeze for 3 to 4 months.
-Thaw at room temperature, then reheat in toaster oven or oven until hot and crisp.
-Or reheat straight from the freezer in the toaster oven!
+- To freeze, place on a cookie sheet and freeze until solid.
+Seal in heavy-duty zip-top freezer bags, label, and freeze for up to three months.
+When ready to eat, toast in a toaster oven or oven until hot and crisp.